signupsoftware/TEMP-Docs-BC/docs/user-manual/8-localizations-and-isv-extensions/8-localization-finland.md

 However, it is possible to go to Vendor Setup Card and set another Message Type for a specific vendor, if needed.

 ![ExFlow Setup - Import Journal - Finish Localization](@site/static/img/media/FI-message-type-001.png)

+### Reference No to ExFlow Contract Self-billing Invoices

+When creating Self Invoices, the Reference number contract where reference no is copied to Import Journal.